hatfieldlibrary/oai-provider-service/README.md

 [Tagger-2](https://github.com/hatfieldlibrary/tagger-2) MySQL database.
 The Tagger-2 provider supports `Identify`, `ListMetadataFormats`, `GetRecord`, `ListIdentifiers` and `ListRecords`.
 The optional
 `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.  `ListSets` is not supported.

 The `sample-provider` module implements a DAO that returns dummy data.
-The `sample-provider` repository modules use the DAO to implement mock OAI-PMH services that are similar to`tagger-provider` -- minus the option of selective harvesting.
+The `sample-provider` repository modules use this DAO to implement mock OAI-PMH services that are similar to`tagger-provider` -- minus the option of selective harvesting.
 The main purpose of `sample-provider` is to verify that the OAI-PMH Service can offer multiple providers via different Express routes.
 The sample repository can also be used as the template for implementing a another, new OAI-PHM provider with real data.

 ## Install It